nagaoka-thiago/amazon-clone/README.md

 **Show Cart Items**
 ----
-  Returns a list of json data about cart items registered on database from a single user.
+  Returns a list of JSON data from cart items registered on database from a single user.

 * **URL**